LeeTS1001/3bmGPT/README.md

 This manual is to perform 3bmGPT analysis with single binding interaction.
 Pre-trained model was generated with 60 million interactions containing 18,450 protein-ligand complexes.
 We conducted an in-depth analysis on 10,000 embedding data derived from pre-trained 3bmGPT model to annotate input interaction data.
+The instructions provided entail generating final results for 3bmGPT using the embedded values generated from a specific protein-ligand interaction.